MorphDiv/TeDDi_sample/Reports/README.md

 ### Line counts

-The [line_counts](line_counts) is a Python script that loops through the corpus files and reports their number of lines and files per language per genre and outputs this data in a `CSV` file.
+The [line_counts](line_counts) directory contains a Python script that loops through the corpus files and reports their number of lines and files per language per genre and outputs this data in a `CSV` file.
 This report can be produced by running the command line command `python line_counts.py`.
 The `CSV` file will be written to the same directory as the script.
+It also contains a R version that reads from the database and reports the number of lines, etc., to be compared with the Python script.

+### Progress

+The [progress](progress) directory contains a Python script that loops through the corpus files and reports the number of texts, genres covered, unique characters and number of tokens per language.

 ### World maps